calliope-project/calliope/doc/user/building.rst

 Each override is given by a name (e.g. ``high_cost``) and any number of model settings -- anything in the model configuration can be overridden by an override.
 In the above example, one override defines higher costs for an ``onshore_wind`` tech while the two other overrides specify different time subsets, so would run an otherwise identical model over two different periods of time series data.

 One or several overrides can be applied when running a model, as described in :doc:`running`.
 Overrides can also be combined into scenarios to make applying them at run-time easier.
-Scenarios consist of a name and a string of comma-delimited override names which together form that scenario.
+Scenarios consist of a name and a list of override names which together form that scenario.

 Scenarios and overrides can be used to generate scripts that run a single Calliope model many times, either sequentially, or in parallel on a high-performance cluster (see :ref:`generating_scripts`).